-- To decrease the risk of being bitten or scratched, individuals should anticipate a cat's behaviour in situations where it might become scared or feel uncomfortable. - Higher-risk individuals (e.g. children, immunocompromised individuals) should not hold a cat during any procedure with which the cat is unfamiliar. - Never play with a cat using only hands or feet always use an appropriate toy. - Always supervise children playing with a cat to ensure they are gentle and guiet. - Do not approach stray or unfamiliar cats, even if they seem friendly. - Beware of cats that may have petting-induced aggression.
+- To decrease the risk of being bitten or scratched, individuals should anticipate a cat's behaviour in situations where it might become scared or feel uncomfortable. - Do not allow high-risk individuals (e.g. children, immunocompromised individuals) to hold a cat during any procedure with which the cat is unfamiliar. - The use of a cat muzzle, if necessary, often allows the handler to restrain the cat more securely, which is ultimately safer for the animal and personnel involved. - Injectable sedation in fractious cats is often very difficult to administer, in which case the use of an anesthetic chamber may be necessary in order to induce general anesthesia prior to performing the necessary procedure. - Beware of cats that may have petting-induced aggression.